eloraju/rusting/readme.md

 5. Become the next Murphy

 Sillyness aside, I should be able to build this thing more or less incrementally.
 Starting with initializing a board and coming up with a way to print out the board to the terminal.
 After that's done I might move on to inputting moves (no validation yet).
 My initial idea was to have the engine run as a daemon and then using commands like `rce Ne5 (move knight to E5)` trying to move a piece on the board.
 That would be extremely cool since with those two features and a way of importing chess puzzles, I could create a terminal chess puzzle program!
 I don't have to validate the moves, just check whether the move is the one the puzzle is looking for or not.

+## Developemnt

+I'll post small updates on what is happening with the engine

+### 21-03-30

+Started the project!
+I did have a idea of what Rust is and that helped to get me even this far.
+In the span of about 8 hours I managed to read up quite a bit on how a chess engine works and what is actually needed to have a workign engine.
+A bug free core is mentioned multiple times soooo...
+Tests?
+I also managed to create the first iteration of the board representation.
+At first I really wanted to create a bitboard, but that proved to be a bit too much to take in this early on.
+I decided to make this first go a bit easier for myself and pivoted to using just multi-dimensional array.
+Once I did that it took me maybe a couple of hours to get to the point where I had the program spewing the board into the terminal!
+Next up I should come up with a way to initialize the board with a custom state.
+Gotta look into PGN and FEN..
+Maybe I'll start with just a string or array of strings?
+I would like to see how IO works with rust so maybe a text file with 8x8 char matrix?